-Aussie guitarist Doug Ford and singer Andy James moved to Melbourne when The Missing Links broke up in 1966.
-There they formed Running, Jumping & Standing Still with bassist Rick Dalton (ex-) and drummer Ian Robinson.
+Aussie guitarist Doug Ford and singer Andy James (Andy Anderson) moved to Melbourne when The Missing Links broke up in 1966.
+There they formed Running, Jumping & Standing Still with bassist Rick Dalton and drummer Ian Robinson.

 The band underwent several lineup changes in its short history, and the famously fractious relationship between Doug and Andy (which dated back to their Missing Links days) made it almost inevitable that the group would split eventually.

 Andy suffered a brain haemorrhage during a RJSS performance in December 1966.
 He collapsed onstage and was hospitalised, where his doctors advised him to give up the music business.